Skip to content

 Interest-onlyRepayment

-Lower monthly payments — better cash flowHigher monthly payments but mortgage reduces over time
+Lower monthly payments, which frees up cash flowHigher monthly payments, but the mortgage shrinks over time

-Capital repaid when the property is sold or refinancedProperty is fully owned at end of term
+Capital repaid when the property is sold or refinancedYou own the property outright at the end of the term

-You still owe the full amount at the end of the termTighter cash flow — less buffer for void periods
+You still owe the full amount at the end of the termTighter cash flow, so less buffer for void periods

 How to apply for a buy-to-let mortgage